Qian Songyan: Illness and late life

 Shortly thereafter, while 70 years old, he was sent to the 57th cadre school (ideological-guidance camp), in the suburbs of Zhenjiang.
 Over there he secretly painted on whatever he could find, often in rough conditions.
 Occasionally he would talk to the writer Zhao Pei, another victim of the Cultural Revolution, while doing field work.
 On February 6, 1971, he was allowed to leave the cadre school and return to Nanjing.
-His art was widely recognized and fame followed.
 In June 1978 he suffered a heat stroke but was able to recover and continued painting.

 His wife, Qin Chunli, died on January 21, 1984, from a cerebral hemorrhage at the age of 81.
 Soon after, in March of the same year, Qian Songyan was hospitalized due to swollen legs and a loss of appetite and was diagnosed with stomach cancer.
 On April 6, he had an operation that removed 90 percent of his stomach.
 He was released from the hospital in late June and moved to the Zhong Shan Ling Sanatorium.

 On May 30, 1985, he developed a high fever from pneumonia and was taken to the hospital unconscious.
 On August 22, the stomach cancer had spread to the liver and bile duct, causing cirrhosis of the liver.
 When he regained consciousness on August 25, he asked about the main news that had happened in the country.
 On September 4, 1985, seven days before his 87th birthday, Qian Songyan died at 5:08 am at the age of 86.